Vintage Images Of American History

 United States

-Leif Eriksson was the famous Viking explorer who was thought to be the first European to discover North America.
-According to most historians, Leif Eriksson, son of Erik the Red, was born in Iceland around the 970s c, and died between 1018 c to 1025 c, in Greenland.
-Leif Eriksson is best known for discovering 'Vinland' while he was on a voyage in around 1000 c, now known as the Canadian province of Newfoundland.
-Almost 500 years later, the great Italian explorer Christopher Columbus (born 1451- died 1506) had unintentionally discovered the American continent in 1492 whilst voyaging on his famous ship Santa Maria.
-And this event marked the beginning of the European invasion and subsequent colonization of North and South America.
+Leif Eriksson was the famous Viking explorer who was thought to be the first European to discover North America and according to most historians, Leif Eriksson, son of Erik the Red, was born in Iceland around the 970s c, and died between 1018 c to 1025 c, in Greenland.
+Leif Eriksson is best known for discovering 'Vinland' while he was on a voyage in about 1000 c, now known as the Canadian province of Newfoundland.
+Over 400 years later, the great Italian explorer known as Christopher Columbus (born 1451- died 1506) had unintentionally discovered the American continent in 1492 whilst voyaging on his famous ship Santa Maria, and this event marked the beginning of the European invasion and subsequent colonization of North and South America.
 The Spanish were the first nation of explorers to begin the colonization of America, and they had also colonized Puerto Rico in 1508, Jamaica in 1509, and Cuba in 1511.
-Over the next decades, many other European nations rushed to claim sections of this rich and expansive frontier.
-Some of those nations included Sweden, Holland, Germany, Russia, France, and Portugal.
-However, imperial Britain was said to be the most successful nation to establish colonies in the new frontier, ultimately leading to the creation of the United States of America.
-Originally, this land was termed the 'New World' (Mundus Novus) by the Italian explorer Amerigo Vespucci in 1503, after he had documented his seafaring expeditions across the treacherous seas of the Atlantic Ocean.The New World
+Over the next decades, many other European nations rushed to claim sections of this rich and expansive frontier, and some of those nations included Sweden, Holland, Germany, Russia, France, and Portugal, however, imperial Britain was said to be the most successful nation to establish colonies in the new frontier, ultimately leading to the creation of the United States of America.
+Originally, this continent was termed the 'New World' (Mundus Novus) by the Italian explorer Amerigo Vespucci in 1503, after he had documented his seafaring expeditions across the treacherous seas of the Atlantic Ocean.The New World: Discovered (1492)

 The French and Indian War began in 1754 because of a territorial dispute between the British and French Empires over the Ohio River Valley, as both nations wanted the area to expand their settlements across that region and beyond.
 The French and Indian War was a seven-year war of attrition between the British and the French forces, in which each side had been supported by various native American Indians.
 The French and Indian War finally concluded with a British victory in 1763, immediately after which, the Peace Treaty of Paris was concluded in the same year.
 The new treaty stated that France must submit all previously held territories in mainland North America.
 As a result, the new treaty provided the British crown with more territories and the freedom to expand into new regions within the New World.
 However, when the war concluded, the British parliament implemented new frontier policies and levied various new taxes upon the Thirteen Colonies, which were partly undertaken to compensate for the enormous cost of that war to the British Empire.